VILA$^2$: VILA Augmented VILA: Related Work Limitations

-\textbf{Visual language models (VLM).} Visual language models have rapidly progressed in recent years.
-The success mainly comes from pre-training visual and language models on the internet-scale data.
-CLIP~\cite{Radford2021LearningTV} trained a shared feature space of vision and language modalities through contrastive learning on image-caption data.
-BLIP~\cite{li2022blip} and BLIP-2~\cite{li2023blip} improved CLIP by leveraging noisy pseudo-labels and expanded multi-modal capabilities by aligning the pre-trained encoder to large language models.
-LLaVA~\cite{liu2023llava} and InstructBLIP~\cite{Dai2023InstructBLIP} demonstrated that jointly training from a collection of diverse datasets as an instruction-following task leads to strong generalization across tasks.
-Kosmos-2~\cite{peng2023kosmos} and PaLI-X~\cite{chen2023pali} largely scaled the pre-training data by pseudo-labeling bounding boxes from performant open-vocabulary object detectors (GLIP~\cite{li2022grounded} and OWL-v2~\cite{minderer2024scaling}, respectively).
+\textbf{Visual language models (VLM).} Visual language models have rapidly progressed in recent years ~\citep{Radford2021LearningTV,li2022blip,Dai2023InstructBLIP,liu2023llava,ye2024x,cheng2024spatialrgpt}.
+The success mainly comes from pretraining visual and language models on the internet-scale data.
+Kosmos-2~\citep{peng2023kosmos} and PaLI-X~\citep{chen2023pali} largely scaled the pretraining data by pseudo-labeling bounding boxes from performant open-vocabulary object detectors (GLIP~\citep{li2022grounded} and OWL-v2~\citep{minderer2024scaling}, respectively).
 They examined that strong perception capabilities such as object detection and OCR translate to better high-level reasoning tasks like visual question-answering (VQA).

-Our work expands the horizon of data-scaling through our self-augmenting paradigm.
-Instead of using VLMs directly for data synthesizing, specialist models with domain expertise such as object detection, spatial relation, OCR, and more have a large potential for participating in the data collection pipeline.
-In this paper, We explore the potential of labeling the internet-scale image data with both self-augmentation techniques, and also a model specialized in spatial relations.
+\textbf{Contributions \& Novelty.} Our work expands the horizon of data-scaling through our self-augmenting paradigm.
+ShareGPT4V~\citep{chen2023sharegpt4v} applied a single round of recaptioning by distilling from GPT-4V.
+In contrast, we focus on a more general approach of \textit{using VLM to augment VLM itself} without relying on commercial APIs or distilling from larger models.
+We provide 1) a detailed analysis of self-augmentation, covering prompt templates, iteration rounds, saturation points; 2) a practical method that uses specialist-augmentation to continually improve; 3) curated datasets that can be reused for future research.
+Our solution efficiently enhances SOTA VLM performance without requiring extra data or expensive APIs for closed-source models.

 \textbf{Limitations}.
-Due to source constraints, we concentrate on the design of a self-augmented data curation pipeline and verify the 7B, 8B, and 40B models with 50M data.
-Larger models and more data can have the potential to lead to better VLM capabilities with self-augmenting abilities.
+Due to resource constraints, we concentrate on the design of a self-augmented data curation pipeline and verify the 7B, 8B, and 40B models with 51M data.
+Larger models (e.g., 70B and 405B) and more data (>0.5B pretrain data) can have the potential to lead to better VLM capabilities with self-augmenting abilities.
 We will address these aspects in future work.